 Describing his new work, Hersh states “Four Bridges celebrates the beauty, mystery, and magic of the forest.
 Through its music and texts, I hope to create a sonic portrait of the powerful ties that bind humanity to the forest, and the mythology through which these bonds are expressed.
-The woods enrich and nurture us with their enduring presence; they are also the eternal observers that absorb and reflect the tragedies of our own dark tales.
-This immersive sonic journey does not dwell on darkness, however.
-Instead, it is infused with the innocent laughter of child fairies and a lightness that promises redemption and joy.”
+The woods enrich and nurture us with their enduring presence; they are also the eternal observers that absorb and reflect the joys and tragedies of our own complex tales.”

 Please Note: Some of the historical material included in Four Bridges may not be suitable for very young children.

 (For a video representation of the walk, click here.)